leandrorodrigues00/frontend-mentor-challenges/README.md

 This is a collection of all the solutions to the challenges of the Frontend Mentor program.
 In the subfolders you can find links to the online site, images and the description of the challenges.

-## 📊 Project Distribution by Difficulty
+## 📊 Challenge Distribution by Tier

 | Level               | Projects | Quick Link                       |
 | ------------------- | -------- | -------------------------------- |